Type of Claim: Section 90 and section 90A FSMA claims

 On 25 April 2019 Glencore announced that it “…has been informed by the United States Commodity Futures Trading Commission (CFTC) that the CFTC is investigating whether Glencore and its subsidiaries may have violated certain provisions of the Commodity Exchange Act and/or CFTC Regulations through corrupt practices in connection with commodities.
 Glencore understands that the CFTC’s investigations are at an early stage and have a similar scope in terms of subject matter as the current ongoing investigation by the DOJ.
 Glencore will cooperate with the CFTC.
 Glencore’s response will be managed by its Investigations Committee, which was set up in July 2018 to oversee Glencore’s response to the investigation by the DOJ.”

 On 9 July 2018 a US Class Action was filed in the US District Court of New Jersey on behalf of persons or entities who purchased or otherwise acquired publicly traded Glencore securities from 30 September 2016 through to 2 July 2018.
-Subsequently, the lead plaintiff has been replaced and the new lead plaintiff has been give till the 10 December 2019 to file an amended complaint.
+An amended complaint was filed on 7 January 2020.

-Stewarts are monitoring the situation to determine whether Glencore and Xstrata shareholders may have a claim against Glencore in the English courts and are awaiting the findings of the SFO, DOJ and CFTC investigations.
+Stewarts are monitoring the situation to determine whether shareholders of Glencore and Xstrata may have a claim against Glencore in the English courts and are awaiting the findings of the SFO, DOJ and CFTC investigations.

 You can see a full list of our current securities litigation cases and investigations here.